MiiKiyoshi/Grocery-Store-Object-Recognition-on-Kria-KR260-Robotics-Starter-Kit/README.md

 This project uses the "Grocery Store Dataset" from Kaggle.
 Due to size constraints, the dataset is not included in this repository.
 Please follow these steps to set up the dataset:

-1. Download the dataset from Kaggle: [Grocery Store Dataset](https://www.kaggle.com/datasets/dataset-link) (Replace with the actual Kaggle link)
+1. Download the dataset from Kaggle: [Grocery Store Dataset (kaggle.com)](https://www.kaggle.com/datasets/validmodel/grocery-store-dataset/data)
 2. Extract the downloaded zip file
 3. Place the contents of the `dataset` folder from the extracted files into the `grocery_store_dataset/original/` directory in this project